genestack/user-docs/docs-rework/overview/data-model/data-upload-and-indexing-pipeline.md

 `status = FAILED` and an exit status, while `GET /api/v1/jobs/{jobExecId}/output` returns the captured errors, each with the **stage** (which step failed), the **reason** (an error code or message), and the underlying exception **stack**.
-A failed job means the file was **not** imported: it will not appear in the GUI, and there is nothing to index.
+A failed job means the file was **not** imported: it will not appear in the UI, and there is nothing to index.

 One special case looks alarming but is benign.
 If the Job Service is restarted